 General Information On The Warrant Officer Program

-Warrant Officers are technical and tactical leaders who specialize, throughout an entire career, in a specific technical area.
-The Army Warrant Officer Corps comprises less than three percent of the total Army.
-Although small in size, the level of responsibility is immense and only the very best will be selected to become Warrant Officers.
+US Army Warrant Officers are self aware and adaptive technical experts, combat leaders, trainers, and advisors who specialize, throughout an entire career, in a specific technical area.
+The US Army Warrant Officer cohort comprises less than three percent of the total US Army strength.
+Although small in size, the level of responsibility is immense and only the very best are selected to become US Army Warrant Officers.
 The Warrant Officer serves as the technical and tactical experts, as the leader of a team, and are highly trained in their field.

-As a technical Warrant Officer you’ll be both a technical and tactical expert.
+As a technical Warrant Officer, you will be both a technical and tactical expert.
 If you have an interest in the field of Aviation, the Aviation Warrant Officer career path may be the best way to become an Aviator in the Army National Guard.

 Warrant Officer Benefits